rubiii/rubiii.com/_posts/2012-07-01-cookie-refactoring.md

 @cookies[cookie.name] = cookie.name_and_value
 ```

+### Why does the code ask the response for its headers?

-To get the cookie Strings, the method directly accesses the “Set-Cookie” header.
+To get the cookie Strings, the method directly accesses the “Set-Cookie” header
+through the response object.
+What I needed instead, was a method that returns a list
-Now to use the new Cookie object instead of the Strings, I added a `cookies` method to
+of Cookie objects.
+Adding a `cookies` method to the response solved this issue:
-the response to return exactly what I need:

 ``` ruby
 def cookies